 the Estate PLANNER

-Here’s a brief glance at what you’ll find in the January/February issue… click here for the full publication.
+Here’s a brief glance at what you’ll find in the May/June issue… see the PDF of the newsletter below.

 SCIN protection: Shield your estate from excessive tax exposure

 Those who have already exhausted their gift and estate tax exemption through lifetime gifts can use other techniques to transfer wealth to their loved ones tax-free.
 One such technique that’s particularly attractive now is the self-canceling installment note (SCIN).
 This article explains how a SCIN can provide income, gift and estate tax savings.
 But it involves a gamble, as well, so the article discusses the down sides.
 A sidebar notes that, to ensure that a SCIN’s cancellation feature isn’t treated as a gift, the donor must be compensated for its value in the form of a risk premium.